 After clicking create, your Remote Access Client configuration will be ready.

 Then, you can either download the configuration file directly or scan the QR code from your phone (assuming you have the WireGuard app installed).
 It will accept the configuration just as it would accept a typical WireGuard configuration file.

 Example config file:

 PublicKey = m/RPuMVsbpgQ+RkxlgK2mG+dDFlzqn+ua2zJt8Wn7GA=

 Your client should now be able to access the network!
 A client can be invalidated at any time by simply deleting it from the UI.

-To (temporarily) disable an external client’s access to the Netmaker network that it belongs to, click the checkmark below “Enabled” on the line with the Client ID that you would like to disable.
-Click “Accept” when asked “Are you sure you want to change access for this Ext.
+To (temporarily) disable an Remote Access Client’s access to the Netmaker network that it belongs to, click the switch below “Enabled” on the line with the Client ID that you would like to disable.
+Click “Accept” when asked “Are you sure you want to disable access to this Ext.
 Client?”

-To re-enable the client click the crossed-out red circle.
-It will turn into a checkmark and the client will be re-enabled.
+To re-enable the client click the switch again and accept.
+It will turn on again and the client will be re-enabled.

 Most people think of a VPN as a remote server that keeps your internet traffic secure while you browse the web, or as a tool for accessing internet services in another country, using a VPN server based in that country.
 This is not a typical use case for Netmaker, but can be easily enabled via the Remote Access Gateway feature.
 This is a Pro-only feature.

 Navigate to the remote access gateway setup mentioned above.
 Click the Internet Gateway switch.
 Click “Create Gateway”.